 The Dodd-Frank Act amended the whistleblower provisions of Securities Exchange Act of 1934 to allow private citizens to report any knowledge of market manipulation or other federal securities law violations.

-Both the U.S. Securities and Exchange Commission’s (SEC) whistleblower program and the U.S. Commodity Futures Trading Commissions (CFTC) whistleblower program offer significant cash awards for tips leading to successful recovery of defrauded funds.
+Both the U.S. Securities and Exchange Commission’s (SEC) whistleblower program and the U.S. Commodity Futures Trading Commissions (CFTC) whistleblower program offers significant cash awards for tips leading to a successful recovery of defrauded funds.

 Our Herskovits securities fraud whistleblower attorneys represent whistleblower clients worldwide.
 We are dedicated to ensuring the privacy and career protection of each individual SEC and CFTC whistleblower throughout the entire process from filing the claim to collecting the maximum cash award.